 NEMA Standards for Electric Motors

 NEMA (National Electrical Manufacturers Association) developed a set of standards relating to electric motors that include design classes, frame sizes, enclosures, and configurations.
-A basic knowledge of NEMA standards can prove invaluable when looking for a new, replacement, or surplus motor.
+A basic knowledge of NEMA standards for electric motors can prove invaluable when looking for a new, replacement, or surplus motor.

 NEMA Design Classes